Iceland In-Depth | Two-Week Road Trip

 Day 7 - The Troll Peninsula

-With stunning settlements such as Siglufjordur, renowned for the magnificent fjord it is nestled in, and Hofsos, home to the spectacular Infinity Pool, you'll be able to spend all day leisurely exploring this beautiful area.
-There are, however, four tours on offer that will help immerse you even more into this unique region.
-Before leaving Akureyri, for example, you could embark on a whale-watching trip from the town's picturesque harbor.
-Like at Husavik, the seas here are abundant with wildlife, and those who love animals will be grateful for another opportunity to marvel over the gentle giants of the deep.
+With stunning settlements such as Siglufjordur, renowned for the magnificent fjord it is nestled in, and Hofsos, home to the spectacular infinity pool, you can spend all day leisurely exploring this beautiful area.

+Four tours will also help immerse you even more into this unique region.
+Before leaving Akureyri, you can join a whale-watching trip from the town's picturesque harbor.
+Like in Husavik, the seas here are abundant with wildlife, and animal lovers will be grateful for another opportunity to marvel over the gentle giants of the deep.

 Day 8 - Westfjords Introduction

 Few travelers get to this remote region due to its distance from Reykjavik and its vast size, but you'll have several days to explore its hidden gems.
 As such, you're welcome to make detours to visit some of the final sites of North Iceland en route.

 Day 9 - Deep into the Westfjords